Home » Production » Compression Machine and Tooling

 • Head: The head is the end part of a punch that guides it through the cam track of the compression machine.

-• Key angle: influences the tablet shape and turret rotation.
+• Key Angle: Influences the tablet shape and turret rotation.

-• Dwell time: it is the travel time of the punch head over the compression roller.
+• Dwell Time: It is the travel time of the punch head over the compression roller.

-• Clearance= Die bore dia-punch tip dia
+• Clearance: Clearance= Die bore dia-punch tip dia.

 Die Terminology for Tablet Compression: